BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

 ### Creating Unit Tests

 Here is a guide on [creating unit tests in NetBeans using JUnit](../NetBeans/JUnit).
 Follow it first to create a unit test class with functions to test your program.
+You don't have to enter the code that you see there - that's for a test project that the tutorial walks through; instead, we'll give you test case code to use below right here on this lab page.

 ### Running Unit Tests